Classification: kinase inhibitor

 How to Take Alectinib

-The capsules are 150mg each, meaning you will need to take a number of capsules to achieve the full dose.
+You may need to take a number of capsules to achieve the full dose.
 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 Storage and Handling